The Web Developer Extension for Mozilla-based Browsers

-Information menu provides a great deal of help identifying such things
+The Information menu provides a great deal of help identifying such things as a

 The Miscellaneous menu has an option for linearizing the page.
 This is useful to see how some assistive technologies may interpret your web page.
 This menu also provides the option to zoom in or out which is useful to see how screen magnifiers (used by those with low vision) will display the content of the page.

 The Miscellaneous menu also contains the option to view important standards documents created by the W3C.
 These documents include CSS, the WCAG 1.0 (listed as WAI 1) and HTML.
 It is important that all web developers be familiar with this content and be able to design and develop web content that adheres to W3C standards.